Wednesday, October 31, 2007

 Washington, D. C.

 We were all surprised and a bit dismayed by how faded the documents are—John Hancock's signature is barely visible.
 Still, just seeing the original documents is such a powerful experience.
 Of course, we watched National Treasure when we got home that night!
-(Well, except for Jim who watched the Giants v.
-Eagles game.)
-Sam asked one of the guards whether there were really temperature sensors in the cases, but the guard said that part was only in the movie.

 On our way home, we stopped for some ice cream and wandered through the National Gallery Sculpture Garden, which is always lovely and relaxing.
 The kids enjoyed some time by the central fountain, cooling tired feet.
 The day was absolutely glorious!
 Spring and Fall are beautiful times to visit D.C., and the best part about all these wonderful places is that they are free to visit—free of course because American tax dollars fund them, but hey, it's still pretty great!